Representation stability in the (co)homology of vertical configuration spaces: Representation stability

 \section{Representation stability}

-Church--Ellenberg--Farb prove that, if $V$ is a finitely generated $\FI$--module over $\mathbb{Q}$, for all $n$ sufficiently large the decomposition of $V_n$ into irreducible $S_n$--representations stabilizes in a strong sense \cite[Theorem 1.13]{CEF}.
-Gan--Li generalize this result to $\fig$-modules \cite[Theorem 1.12]{GL}.
+Church--Ellenberg--Farb proved that, if $V$ is a finitely generated $\FI$--module over $\mathbb{Q}$, for all $n$ sufficiently large the decomposition of $V_n$ into irreducible $S_n$--representations stabilizes in a strong sense \cite[Theorem 1.13]{CEF}.
+Gan--Li generalized this result to $\fig$-modules \cite[Theorem 1.12]{GL}.
 In this section we summarize their results.

 Let $G$ be a finite group.
-Throughout the section, assume that $R$ is a subfield of $\C$ over which all complex irreducible representations of $G$ are defined.
-For $G=S_d$ we may take $R=\Q$.
+Throughout the section, assume that $\mathbb{K}$ is a subfield of $\C$ over which all complex irreducible representations of $G$ are defined.
+When $G$ is a finite symmetric group, we may take $\mathbb{K}=\Q$.

-\begin{notation} For a finite group $G$, let $\Irr(G)=\{\chi_1, \dots, \chi_r\}$ denote the set of its $r$ distinct isomorphism classes of irreducible representations over $R$.
+\begin{notation} For a finite group $G$, let $\Irr(G)=\{\chi_1, \dots, \chi_r\}$ denote the set of its $r$ distinct isomorphism classes of irreducible representations over $\mathbb{K}$.
 Let $\chi_1 \in \Irr(G)$ denote the 1-dimensional trivial representation. \end{notation}

 To make sense of what it means for the irreducible constituents of a sequence $V_n$ of $G \wr S_n$-representations to stabilize, we need to associate to each irreducible $G \wr S_n$-representation an irreducible representation of $G \wr S_{n+1}$, of $G \wr S_{n+2}$, of $G \wr S_{n+3}$, \ldots.
 The following definition gives a uniform notation for these ``stable" sequences of irreducible representations.
 Recall from Corollary \ref{IrrepsGwreathSn} that the irreducible representations of $G \wr S_n$ are classified by $n$-multipartitions $\underline{\lambda}$ with $r$ components, that is, partition-valued functions